xenophon61/Lenovo-ThinkCentre-M700-OSX-Sonoma-on-Skylake/README.md

 - the USB ports were mapped with CorpNewt's scripts under an iMac19,1 SMBIOS, and then edited to reflect the current MacMini8,1
 - Hackintool reports iGPU as "???", and I don't know the significance of this
 - bluetooth is reported as present, but haven't bothered to check if it works or not (probably won't be reliable)
+- the zipped ready-to-use EFI does not include Audio resources and other themes (to save space); please download if required

 ## Post-install: